Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Fibrations of type A and B

 \begin{lemma} Let $\bar F$ be an abelian torsor and $D \subset \bar F$ a prime divisor such that $H^1 (\bar F,\mathbb{Q}) \longrightarrow H^1 (D,\mathbb{Q})$ is not injective.
 Then $D$ is an abelian subtorsor of $\bar F$.
 In particular, $\bar F$ has a 1-dimensional isogeny factor. \end{lemma} \begin{proof} Factorize the inclusion $D \subset \bar F$ through the Albanese morphism $D \longrightarrow \Alb^{\tor}_D \longrightarrow \bar F$.
 Since $H^1 (\bar F, \QQ) \longrightarrow H^1 (D, \QQ)$ is not injective, the morphism $\Alb^{\tor}_D \longrightarrow \bar F$ is not surjective.
 Its image $D$ is therefore an abelian subtorsor containing $D$.
 This implies that $D$ is an abelian subtorsor of codimension $1$.\end{proof}

 \begin{remark} Let $M$ be a general fiber of the rational (isotrivial) Lagrangian fibration $\pi' : X \dashrightarrow B'$ above.
 Then one can prove that $M$ is either birational to an abelian variety or compactifies to a variety of general type.
-Moreover, the following are equivalent: \begin{itemize} \item $\pi$ is of type A.1. \item $M$ is birational to an abelian variety. \item There exists a birational hyper-K\"ahler model $X'$ of $X$ such that the rational map $\pi' : X' \dashrightarrow B'$ is a morphism. \end{itemize} This can be deduced, for example, from \Cref{prop:classification without conjecture} below.
-We omit the proof as this will not be needed in the sequel.
-We will later discuss yet another characterization of type A fibrations in \Cref{prop:equivalent characterization of type A}. \end{remark}
+This can be deduced, for example, from \Cref{prop:classification without conjecture} below. \end{remark}